Learn to measure the perceived brightness of astronomical objects and perform a time-series analysis

 Download the folder of 160 images of an exoplanet transiting its host star, taken with the Nieves Observatory in Jan 2020.

 (Warning, file size: 5.0GB)

 The technique that we are using for a time series is a subset of aperture photometry known as differential photometry.
-In differential photometry, we will be photometering at least two sources at once in a single image.
+In differential photometry, we will photometer at least two sources at once in a single image.
 The first object is our object of interest, while the other is a reference object/star.
 To get the resulting differential magnitude, we simply subtract the reference’s magnitude from the object’s magnitude:

-Why can’t we simply use the magnitude of the object?
-Reason being: We do not know for sure if the object of interest is a transient, and any variations of the object’s magnitude over time could be caused by other factors, such as varying night-to-night weather conditions, rather than a real change in the object’s brightness.
+Why can’t we simply use the magnitude of the object (m_object)?
+Reason being: We do not know for sure if the object of interest is a transient, and any variation of the object’s magnitude over time could be caused by other factors, such as varying night-to-night weather conditions, rather than a real change in the object’s brightness.
 Since both the object and the reference star are observed at the same time, with the same filters, using the same instrument, the observational variables are cancelled out when we obtain the differential magnitude.

 Let’s now begin with the photometry:

 - Navigate to the folder with the 160 images of XO-6b, and select all